 Getting Everyone on Your Team Onboard

 All of this thought and planning for your client experience only works if everyone at your firm is onboard.
 Part of creating a great client experience comes from consistency, and if you’re not consistent within your team you won’t be consistent for your clients.
-If your clients need to repeat information from your front desk to your associate to you, they’re going to feel frustrated, and may create loss of confidence in your firm.
+If your clients need to repeat information from your front desk to your associate to you, they’re going to feel frustrated and may create a loss of confidence in your firm.

 You will need to develop workflows and documents policies and procedures so everyone at your firm knows how the client experience journey goes and what their responsibilities are within the workflow.
 You will want to keep track of all client interactions and data in a single place.
 Most CRM software and law practice management software has features to consolidate client communications into a single system, so. you and others in your firm can easily keep track of your client’s information.

-Most importantly, everyone at your firm should have a common purpose, and idea of what you want your client experience to be on every level at every stage.
+Most importantly, everyone at your firm should have a common purpose and idea of what you want your client experience to be on every level at every stage.
 It should serve as the foundation for all your client interactions and should represent the “Why” in your practice so everyone at your firm can provide a consistent and excellent client experience.

 Capturing Feedback in Real Time